 What is net neutrality?

-Firstly, at its core, net neutrality is the term used to ensure that all websites are treated equally by service providers, regardless of the relationship they might have with a website or service.
+At its core, net neutrality is the term used to ensure that all websites are treated equally by service providers.
+Regardless of the relationship they might have with a website or service.

 For an example: picture two companies, Company A and Company B, these both compete.
-But Company A is owned by an internet provider, and because of net neutrality laws, the internet provider that owns Company A cannot interfere with users trying to use company B on their service.
+Company A is owned by an internet provider.
+Due to net neutrality laws, the internet provider that owns Company A cannot interfere with users trying to use company B on their service.
 However, if those laws weren’t in place it would be possible for the internet provider to cut off its users from accessing company B or simply charge them more to do so.

 Removing net neutrality laws could result in the equivalent of roads charging you to go to a restaurant.